Don’t Fall for These Tax Preparer Scams in 2026

 Identity Theft and Fraudulent Filing

-This scam has surged in 2025 due to AI-powered phishing and data scraping tools.
+This scam has surged lately due to AI-powered phishing and data scraping tools.
 Fraudulent preparers may collect your Social Security number, driver’s license, address, and banking details under the pretense of filing your return.
 Then, they file a return in your name without your knowledge and redirect the refund to themselves.

 Watch out for any preparer who insists on creating your IRS online account on your behalf or who asks for credentials to log in “just to verify your info.”